-You know the intelligence quotient or IQ is the measure of intelligence of an individual and is depicted in terms of numerical scores.
+You know the intelligence quotient or IQ is the measure of intelligence of an individual and is depicted regarding numerical scores.
 The statistical mean, norm or the average intelligence of most individuals is somewhere close to 100; which means that the highest number of individuals in any given group have an average level of intelligence while some may be more intelligent and others less than average intelligent.

 Watch about the Highest IQ on Video

 Another thing that baffles the psychologists is whether the intelligence of an individual is an acquired characteristic or an innate trait.
-The thing that has led them to believe as such is the fact that not every individual gets the same chances or opportunities to acquire knowledge or skill sets that others might have gotten.
-If you add cultural and socio-political differences to that, you would come to believe that not all people can be tested for intelligence equally or judged for the same IQ level.
+The idea that has led them to believe as such is the fact that not every individual gets the same chances or opportunities to acquire knowledge or skill sets that others might have gotten.
+If you add cultural and socio-political differences to that, you will come to believe that not all people can be tested for intelligence equally or judged for the same IQ level.

-While individuals remain busy trying to reach their highest IQ ever which might only be a gradient smarter than they were the last time they checked, there are some exceptional individuals on the face of this earth that truly deserve to be called genius or prodigies.
+While individuals remain busy trying to reach their highest IQ ever which might only be a gradient smarter than they were the last time they checked, some exceptional individuals on the face of this earth truly deserve to be called genius or prodigies.
 Here is a list of 10 individuals, some of whom are not alive anymore, whose IQ was, and is, way beyond the top score on the IQ chart.

 1. William James Sidis – 250 to 300

 He was the only one to have entered Harvard University at the tender age of 11 to study mathematics.
-He had also mastered more than 40 languages.
+He also mastered more than 40 languages.